Ikanant/ProteinTrackerJUnitDemo/README.md

 # ProteinTrackerJUnitDemo

-Protein Tracker Demo is an application mean to further underestand and practice with the JUnit framework.
+Protein Tracker Demo is an application mean to further understand and practice with the JUnit framework.

 Thank you